 FIVE PERCENT LOW-INCOME EXCEPTION.
 Five percent of LWDA participants, who ordinarily would need to be low-income, do not need to meet the low-income provision.
-This includes all ISY and those OSY with a high school diploma, or its recognized equivalent who are either basic skills deficient or an English language learner, or those OSY who require additional assistance, as their only barriers.
+This includes all ISY and those OSY with a high school diploma, or its recognized equivalent, who are either basic skills deficient or an English language learner, or those OSY who require additional assistance, as their only barriers.
 In each LWDA, the five percent is calculated based on the percent of newly enrolled youth each program year who would ordinarily be required to meet the low-income criteria.

 For example, a LWDA served 200 youth and 100 of those youth were OSY who were not required to meet the low-income criteria, 50 were OSY who were required to meet the low-income criteria, and 50 were ISY.
-In this example, the 50 OSY required to be low income and the 50 ISY are the only youth factored into the 5% low-income exception calculation.
-Therefore, 5 of the 100 youth who ordinarily would be required to be low-income do not have to meet the low-income criteria based on the low-income exception.
+In this example, the 50 OSY required to be low income and the 50 ISY are the only youth factored into the five percent low-income exception calculation.
+Therefore, five of the 100 youth who ordinarily would be required to be low-income do not have to meet the low-income criteria based on the low-income exception.
+This percent is calculated at the end of a program year based on new enrollees in that program year.